Indicator

 Insights and Analyses

-Providing in-language election materials and expanding access to information can help many LEP voters overcome a variety of barriers to cast their ballots.
+• Providing in-language election materials and expanding access to information can help many LEP voters overcome a variety of barriers to cast their ballots.
 Across the U.S., California has the highest share of households speaking languages other than English at home; however, advocates have continued to push for state and local governments to expand the translation of ballots and voter information to more languages, such as Somali and possibly other Middle Eastern and North African languages, as many are left lacking guaranteed voter assistance.
-A recent bill, AB 884, seeks to expand access to more voters who do not speak English fluently, through avenues like providing in-language ballots and voting materials in additional languages that are not covered by current law.
+Advocates recently proposed legislation (AB 884) to expand access to more voters who do not speak English fluently, however, it was vetoed by the Governor in 2024.

-Since 2011, Dream Summer has connected immigrant youth and allies to nearly 900 fellowship opportunities with 265 organizations across the country, training the next generation of social justice leaders to defend immigrant and underrepresented communities.
+Since 2011, Dream Summer has connected immigrant youth and allies to over 1,000 fellowship opportunities with 265 organizations across the country, training the next generation of social justice leaders to defend immigrant and underrepresented communities.

-Founded by the UCLA Dream Resource Center (DRC), a project of the UCLA Labor Center, the Dream Summer program places fellows with social justice organizations each year to empower immigrant youth and allies, create a safe and healing space, and promote an intersectional approach to issues affecting immigrant communities..
-While focusing on immigrant rights issues, fellows also lead on the additional issues that intersect with immigrant experiences – including barriers to equity for LGBTQ+, Asian and Pacific Islander, and Black communities; the incarceration and criminalization of communities of color; labor rights; and health care access for all.
+Founded by the UCLA Dream Resource Center (DRC), a project of the UCLA Labor Center, the Dream Summer fellowship program has awarded more than $1 million to fellows, placing them in social justice organizations to empower immigrant youth and allies, create a safe and healing space, and promote an intersectional approach to issues affecting immigrant communities.
+While focusing on immigrant rights issues, fellows also lead on the additional issues that intersect with immigrant experiences — including barriers to equity for LGBTQ+, Asian and Pacific Islander, and Black communities; the incarceration and criminalization of communities of color; labor rights; and health care access for all.

 Through the Dream Summer fellowship, participants receive a $7,000 stipend, leadership and professional training, and membership into the DRC Alumni Network.
 In addition, Dream Summer alumni are now leading the fellowship as coordinators, bringing forth their experiences to strengthen the program.
 To learn more about the Dream Summer fellowship, visit their site here.